komal2110/Handwritten-Digit-Classifier/README.md

 Extract the dataset in the same folder as this notebook.

 This deep neural network can give 99.13% accuracy on train images and 99.12% accuracy on test images.

+After adding convolution and pooling layer in the neural network, model gives 99.84% accuracy on train and test images.